 The ending of “The Little Things” doesn’t resolve anything except for the crime; rather, it brings up even more topics into the mix.
 Suddenly there is a distrust in the police system and the idea of justice itself, topics which old LA crime movies like “Dirty Harry” engaged with as well.
 Here, however, it’s done poorly, complicating the plot and adding more to the already ambitious story.
 These added concepts of duty and morality clouded the already struggling themes of the movie.
 With the option to stream “The Little Things” as well, Hancock was able to make the movie a bit longer than would be usual, as seen in Martin Scorsese’s “The Irishman,” which was recently acclaimed for the creativity with the length of the movie.
 But, in trying to pull off the same feat as Scorsese, remaking a movie style from the past century and devoting more time to characters, Hancock instead created a movie that leaves loose ends and is unable to imitate the Hollywood crime classic for the audience.

-What do you think about “The Little Things”?
+What did you think about “The Little Things”?
 Let us know in the comments below.